 As part of the Division of Student Affairs, CCS is the designated campus mental health center whose primary mission is service to NIU's 15,649 students.
 CCS serves the campus community by providing counseling, crisis response, assessment, outreach, consultation, and training.
 Our services include individual and group counseling, crisis intervention, consultation and liaison relationships with campus partners, outreach programs on various mental health and college student development topics, and graduate student training.

 All CCS clients are currently enrolled NIU students.
-The average age of clients is 22-23, with approximately 60% identifying as women, 38% identifying as men, and 2.5% identifying as another gender identity (1.2% of clients did not report their gender identity).
+The average age of clients is 22.5 years old, with approximately 62% identifying as women, 34% identifying as men and 2.8% identifying as another gender identity (1.2% of clients did not report their gender identity).
 Nearly 50% of clients identify as persons of color and 4% identify as international students.
-CCS also serves an increasing number of both first-generation (30%) and non-traditional students (undergraduates over the age of 23).
+CCS also serves an increasing number of both first-generation (34%) and non-traditional students (undergraduates over the age of 23).
 The diversity of CCS clients reflects the diversity of the NIU student population.
-Consistent with the national trend of university counseling centers serving students with more serious psychological concerns, CCS serves clients who have received mental health treatment, been prescribed medication, and/or been hospitalized before attending college.
+Consistent with the national trend of university counseling centers serving students with a history of mental health concerns, CCS serves clients who have received mental health treatment, been prescribed medication and/or been hospitalized before attending college.